 The Act replaces previous equality legislation (such as the Race Relations Act 1976 and the Disability Discrimination Act 1995), bringing together over 116 separate pieces of legislation into one Act to ensure consistency and a single framework for tackling disadvantage and discrimination.

-Below you can find information about three key elements of the Equality Act.
-You can read the full text of the Equality Act on the Government's Legislation webpages.
+Below you can find information about four key elements of the Equality Act:

 The Equality Act covers nine 'protected characteristics', namely:

 The Act aims to protect people from direct and indirect discrimination, harassment, and victimisation on the basis of a person's age and/or because they are part of an age group - this can be specific (e.g. people in their mid-30s) or broader (e.g. people under 50).
 In addition, some terms can indicate age groups without reference to specific ages e.g. young people, elderly, pensioner, etc.

 Learn more about age and equality law from the following sources:

 The Act aims to protect people from direct and indirect discrimination, harassment, and victimisation on the basis of a person's disability.